 Visiting London for two days?
-Start with £20 credit on your card for unlimited off-peak travel in Central London and a single journey on the Emirates Air Line cable car.
+Start with £20 credit on your card for unlimited off-peak travel in Central London.

-Visiting London for four or more days?
-Start with £40 for unlimited travel in Central London and a single journey on a Thames Clipper River Bus.
+Visiting London for four days?
+Start with £40 for unlimited travel in Central London.

-Can a Visitor Oyster card be used in other cities like Bath, Edinburgh, Stratford-upon-Avon, Oxford and Cambridge?
+Can a Visitor Oyster card or Oyster card be used in other cities like Bath, Edinburgh, Stratford-upon-Avon, Oxford and Cambridge?

 No, it is only eligible for travel on public transport in London.

 I am going to live in the UK soon.
-When should I buy a Visitor Oyster card?
+When should I get an Oyster card?

-If you are moving to live in the UK and are planning on opening a UK bank account, we recommend you buy an Oyster card when you arrive in London.
+If you are moving to live in the UK and are planning on opening a UK bank account, you can buy an Oyster card when you arrive in London.